qlibs/sml/README.md

     > SML2 is both: a header and a module so it follows STL and it doesn't have an extensions (for different reasons).

-- Is SML2 production ready?

-    > Not yet, it's still in experimental phase, but it can be used for small projects.

 - Do I need modules support to use SML2?

     > No. SML2 can be either included or imported.